sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 ## 3.2 Config DB

 One new table will be added to Config DB:
-* RESERVED_VLAN_TABLE to store configured rserved vlan range
+* RESERVED_VLAN_TABLE to store configured reserved vlan range

 ### 3.2.1 RESERVED_VLAN_TABLE Table